-Another major challenge to fiscal policy and the decentralization process in Tobago pertains to the imposition of user fees for tourist attractions.
-With the exception of Argyle Water Fall and Pigeon Point most of the visitor attractions on the island can be accessed free of charge and the Tobago House of Assembly loses significant revenue opportunities.
-To illustrate the point, administrative data from the Roxborough Estate Visitors Services Co-operative show that in the year 2004, \$602,413.43 was collected from visitors to the waterfall.
-Further, data for the period January to September of 2005 show that \$543,913 was collected.
-When one considers the fact that this attraction is not among the most popular on the island, one can conclude that there exist significant opportunities for collecting revenues from our various tourist attractions.7
+5.7.
+Another major challenge to fiscal policy and the decentralization process in Tobago pertains to the imposition of user fees for tourist attraction.
+With the exception of Argyle Water Fall and Pigeon Pt., most of the visitor attractions on the island can be accessed fee of charge and the Tobago House of Assembly losses significant revenues.
+To illustrate, administrative data from the Roxborough Estate Visitors Services Coorperative show that in the year 2004, \$602,413.43 was collected from visitors to the waterfall.
+Further, data for from January to September this year show \$543,913 was collected, see table 1(a) and (b).
+When you consider the fact that this attraction is not among the most popular on the island, one can conclude that there exist significant opportunities for collecting revenues from our various tourist attractions7.